Why homework?

 Teachers want students to remember what they learn in school.

 Make a special time and find a specific place to do your homework every day.
-Don't wait until after you play to start it - do it as soon as you get home.
-If you don't have any homework, you may use your "homework time" to review math facts or read for fun.
+If you don't have any homework, you might use your "homework time" to review math facts or read for fun.

 Some kids need extra practice, and all of us have subjects we find easier and harder.
 Even if you don't think you need the practice, make a good habit to do your homework.
-One day, when you have your own job, your boss will give you things to do that you don't like.
-You'll still have to do them to get paid and keep your job.
 God tells us in the Bible that life isn't always fun or easy.
 For those who love and trust Jesus, God plans everything that happens to help them become more like Jesus.

 Bible Truth

-• "Stop listening to instruction, my son, and you will stray from the words of knowledge" (Proverbs 19:27).
+"My son, if you stop listening to what I teach you, you will wander away from the words of knowledge" (Proverbs 19:27).